The Ultimate Guide to Living and Working in Rugby

 Top 10 things to do in Rugby

-Rugby is a market town on the eastern edge of Warwickshire, it is the second largest town in the county.
-Rugby borders Leicestershire and Northamptonshire.
-Its 83 miles from London and 30 miles from Birmingham.
-Rugby used to be a small rural town until around the 19th century when a major railway junction was built there.
-This led to the development of manufacturing and engineering industry, and in turn the population grew rapidly.
+Rugby is a market town located on the eastern edge of Warwickshire, 83 miles from Birmingham.
+Rugby is the second largest town in Warwickshire country.
+Starting life as a small rural town, it wasn’t until the 19th century that Rugby began to grow and modernise, when a railway junction was built there.
+This, in turn, lead to the development of manufacturing and engineering, which meant the population increased dramatically.

 Landmarks and History